ProtoLife/daptics-api/pydocmd/graphql_api.md

 <td valign="top"><a href="#taskresult">TaskResult</a></td>
 <td>

-The validated session parameters or generated experimental design result returned by a completed task.
+The result returned if the task has completed (null otherwise).

 </td>
 </tr>